 Payoff: Because this museum is so reasonably priced if you have little kids, you'd have to visit only seven times in a year to get your money's worth.
 The space is cool; the galleries rotate regularly, and there are plenty of art supplies for kids and adults.

 The Madagascar exhibit at the Bronx Zoo features a host of lemur species, including these.
 Photo by Julie Larsen Mahar/courtesy of WCS.

 A WCS membership grants you access to four zoos (the Bronx Zoo, Central Park Zoo, Prospect Park Zoo, and Queens Zoo) plus the New York Aquarium for one year.
 While some zoo animals may be hiding indoors or off exhibit this time of the year, a visit to the Bronx Zoo's Jungle World, or Central Park's Tropic Zone just may cure your cabin fever on a cold day.

-Membership: A basic family membership is $155 and covers two adults and all children for one year.
-A $195 family premium membership covers admission, plus access to special exhibits at the Bronx Zoo and free parking there and at the New York Aquarium.
+Membership: A basic family membership is $210 and covers two adults and up to four children for one year.
+A $250 family premium membership covers admission, plus access to special exhibits at the Bronx Zoo and New York Aquarium.

 Payoff: Visit the Bronx Zoo three times in a year and you've covered the cost of your premium membership.
 Visits to all the other zoos and the aquarium are just icing on the cake.

 Top photo courtesy of RECESS d.u.m.b.o